demmonico/yii2-config/README.md

 ##Description

-Yii2 extension which allows to get application parameters or text templates from database tables or from default config, to import and to manage them from admin panel dynamically.
+Yii2 extension which allows to get application parameters, text or email templates from database tables or from default config, to import and to manage them from admin panel dynamically.

 This extension contains following components:

 1) Config component
 2) Template engine component
+3) Email template engine and composer engine component